web3yak/web3domain-studio/README.md

 It requires [Node.js](https://nodejs.org/) to run.

-Fork current repo and make it private so that the configuration and API keys are hidden from public view.
+Download and extract repository and make it private so that the configuration and API keys are hidden from public view.

 **Specifiy Environment variable.
 If local development , crate a file .env.local**